-If you feel fatigued, try taking your medicine one to two hours before bedtime.
+If you feel fatigued, try taking your medicine 1 to 2 hours before bedtime.
 If the antidepressant causes insomnia, take it in the morning.
 Many side effects diminish on their own after a few weeks.

-Antidepressants used most often today have fewer side effects and drug interactions than older versions.
+Antidepressants used most often today have fewer side effects and drug interactions than older types of antidepressants.
 Still, any antidepressant can interact with other medications, and even with herbal or dietary supplements.
-Drug interactions can lead to more severe side effects and reduce the effectiveness of your treatment.
+Drug interactions can lead to more severe side effects and reduce how well your medicine works.

 Let your doctor know about any new prescription drug, over-the-counter medicine, or dietary supplement you plan to take.

 It is vital to continue follow-up care while you are on antidepressants.

 Relapses are common.
 Your doctor may advise changing the dose -- or trying a new medication -- if your symptoms return.

 Be sure to tell your doctor of major changes in your life, such as losing a job, developing another medical condition, or becoming pregnant.

 Some people worry that antidepressants will leave them robotic.
 The fact is, antidepressants relieve feelings of sadness, but they do not eliminate your emotions.

 Another myth is that you'll need to take the drugs for life.
 A typical course of antidepressants lasts 6 to 12 months.
 Antidepressants are not physically addictive but should not be stopped abruptly.